 For a small-town boutique theatre, plays here in this live venue are first-rate.
 Past stage shows in this intimate setting include performances of notable productions like The Miracle Worker, Le Misérables, and Fiddler on the Roof to name a few.

 Hop-on-Hop-off Trolley Tours

-Clang, clang, clang goes the trolley, and it’s an absolute fun and nostalgic way to get around to some of Coronado and San Diego’s best sites.
-Even as locals, we love trolleying around America’s Finest City and hear anecdotes, stories and historical revelations we wouldn’t otherwise have known.
+Clang, clang, clang goes the trolley, and it’s an absolutely fun and nostalgic way to get around to some of Coronado and San Diego’s best sites.
+Even as locals, we love trolleying around America’s Finest City and hear anecdotes, stories, and historical revelations we wouldn’t otherwise have known.
 It’s also the perfect way to enjoy Coronado and San Diego with visiting family and friends without having to worry about driving or parking.

 The 25-mile trek by Old Town Trolley Tours includes a full-narration of 12 stops around the city and Coronado with unlimited hop-on, hop-off one and two-day privileges allowing riders to choose to stay in any location for as long as they want.
 Book your Trolley Tour tickets here>>

 Opened in 1957, the Coronado Municipal Golf Course is likely one of the most beautiful courses you’ll find on the West Coast.
 Not only is it a public course, but green fees are reasonably priced.
 The 18-hole, par-72 course offers almost distractingly beautiful views of the Coronado Bridge, San Diego Bay, and the San Diego skyline.

 Coronado is such an easily walkable village.
 Why not take a leisurely stroll and see the island in a whole new way?